Skip to content

 • A general sense of feeling less emotionally resilient

-While progesterone does not directly cause fat gain in the same way estrogen shifts can influence fat distribution, its decline can still indirectly contribute to weight changes through its effects on sleep, stress, and eating patterns.
+While progesterone decline does not directly “cause” fat gain in a simple way, it may indirectly influence weight through sleep, stress, and appetite patterns.

 Cortisol and Stress

 Perimenopause often lands during one of the most demanding seasons of a woman's life.
-Careers, parenting, aging parents, relationships — the sustained stress can keep cortisol chronically elevated.
+Careers, parenting, aging parents, relationships, and shifting hormones can all contribute to sustained stress.

-High cortisol is associated with increased appetite, stronger cravings for quick-energy foods, and a tendency to store fat around the midsection.
-When you layer this on top of hormonal shifts, the effect on weight can feel significant.
+Elevated cortisol is often associated with increased appetite, stronger cravings for quick-energy foods, and a tendency to store fat around the midsection.
+Layered on top of hormonal shifts, this can make progress feel slower.

 Sleep Disruption

-Poor sleep is one of the most common complaints during perimenopause — and one of the most impactful when it comes to weight.
+Poor sleep is one of the most common challenges during perimenopause — and one of the most impactful when it comes to weight.

 Even a few nights of inadequate sleep can: